NOAA-OWP/ngen/doc/AUTOMATED_TEST.md

 ## What Is Automated Test and How to Start It

-In **ngen** github repo, we use github actions/workflows to automatically test the validity of commited codes by developers.
+In **ngen** github repo, we use github actions/workflows (for an online reference, see for [example](https://docs.github.com/en/actions/learn-github-actions) to automatically test the validity of commited codes by developers.
 The test is triggered when a developer pushes some codes to a branch in his **ngen** fork and creates a `Pull Request`.
 The successful test is marked by a `green check` mark, a failed test is marked by a `red cross` mark.
 If a test fails, you have to debug your codes (see [What to Do When a Test Fail](#what-to-do-when-a-test-fail) below) and commit and push to the same branch again and the automatic testing will restart in the `Pull Request`.

 ## What Code Tests Are Performed